×

 Erin Kinney, PhD

-Dr. Erin Kinney is a Research Scientist in Coastal Ecology and the Program Manager of the Climate Equity and Community Engagement Initiative (CECEI) at HARC.
-She specializes in coastal and climate impacts to communities and communicating resilience strategies to stakeholders.
-Her research interests include how land use change and climate impacts coastal systems and communities near them, wetland loss, conversion and restoration, carbon and nitrogen cycling in wetlands, and how to make communities and ecosystems more resilient.
-Dr. Kinney leads stakeholder outreach efforts for climate equity and for the US Department of Energy’s Upper-West and Southcentral Combined Heat and Power Technical Assistance Partnerships (CHP TAPs).
+Dr. Erin Kinney is a Manager of Coastal Resilience and Communities and a Senior Research Scientist.
+She specializes in coastal and climate impacts to communities and ecosystems and communicating data and resilience strategies to stakeholders.
+Her research interests include how water use and distribution impacts communities and coastal ecology, how land use change and climate impacts coastal systems and communities near them, wetland loss, conversion and restoration, carbon and nitrogen cycling in wetlands, and how to make communities and ecosystems more resilient.
+Dr. Kinney leads stakeholder outreach efforts for the Galveston Bay Report Card and The State of the Bay for the Galveston Bay Estuary Program.

-Dr. Kinney graduated with a Doctorate in Biology from the Boston University Marine Program and a Bachelor of Arts in environmental and evolutionary biology from Dartmouth College.
-She previously worked as a postdoctoral research associate in the department of Marine Biology at Texas A&M University at Galveston and at the Ecosystem Center at the Marine Biological Laboratory in Woods Hole, MA.
+She previously worked as a postdoctoral research associate in the department of Marine Biology at Texas A&M University at Galveston, and at the Ecosystem Center at the Marine Biological Laboratory in Woods Hole, MA.

 Read More